 The soils making up the vintages are mainly clay-limestone of the “garrigues” type, or light clay-loam.
 The vines are trellised to allow maximum sunshine of the grape clusters during spring and summer.
 The soils are also plowed and maintained mechanically without chemical weedkiller.
 As such, the Estate has been Organic Farming Certified AB since 2014.

 Harvesting is followed by selective sorting on the plot.
-The vinification is said to be traditional, with destemming, crushing and vatting varying from 10 to 30 days.
-During this period, the winemaking is punctuated daily by pumping over or shedding, in order to gently extract the components of the grape,.
+The vinification is traditional, with destemming, crushing and vatting varying from 10 to 30 days.
+During this period, the winemaking is punctuated daily by pumping over in order to gently extract the components of the grape,.